b3bo/b3bo.github.io/STYLES.md

 This guide explains the design system, spacing conventions, and styling rules for the Neighborhood Finder application.

+Never change a line of code unless explicitly requested to.

 ---

 ## Core Principles